Meter to Feet Conversion Guide (m to ft) – Height, Rooms, Distances & More

 🏃 Sports & Fitness

-• High jump of 2.45 m ≈ 8.04 ft (world-class jump)
+• High jump 2.45 m ≈ 8.04 ft (world-class)

 • Football goal height 2.44 m ≈ 8 ft

-• Pool length 25 m ≈ 82.02 ft (short-course pool)
+• Pool length 25 m ≈ 82.02 ft (short-course)

 For body measurements and fitness tracking, you can also use our BMI calculator or calorie calculator alongside this converter.

-Height Conversions: From Meters to Feet and Inches
+Height Conversions: Meters to Feet and Inches

-Online, people often describe height in feet and inches: for example, “I’m 5' 6" tall”.
-In many other countries, the same person would say “I’m 1.68 m”.
-Our converter automatically shows both decimal feet (like 5.51 ft) and feet + inches (5' 6") so you don’t have to break it down manually.
+Online, people often describe height in feet and inches — "I'm 5' 6" tall".
+In many other countries, the same person would say "I'm 1.68 m".
+Our converter automatically shows both decimal feet (5.51 ft) and feet + inches (5' 6") so you don't have to break it down manually.
+The logic is: convert meters to feet, take the whole number as feet, then multiply the decimal part by 12 to get inches.

 - 1 m = 100 cm